ibowditch/userdocs/server.md

 The first time you login, your default password will be the same as your RFS member number - you will then be asked to change this password before proceeding.

-If you ever need to change your password (eg. if you forget it), you can change it by clicking on the *Lost password?* link on the login page.
+If you ever need to change your password (e.g. if you forget it), you can change it by clicking on the *Lost password?* link on the login page.
 The system will then email you a link, and you can change your password.

 ```{admonition} We know who you are...